vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

-static (if this folder is being used) pyproject.toml uv.lock start-app.command start-app.bat
+static (if this folder is being used) pyproject.toml uv.lock start-mac-app.command start-windows-app.bat

 11- Launch your app:
-If you are using Mac double-click: start-app.command If you are using Windows double-click: start-app.bat
+If you are using Mac double-click: start-mac-app.command If you are using Windows double-click: start-windows-app.bat

 Your app should open in your browser.
 You can check the terminal to see if there are any errors.